paulamib123/basic-chat-bot/README.md

+# Simple chatty bot.
-This is a simple chatty bot.
+It is a simple chat bot.
 It does a few fun things like it can calculate your age or ask you a programming question etc.